aiyer07/karat-challenge/README.md

 3. Find and copy a stripe `card_id` from the above cardholder_id `ic_xxx`
 4. Add a card row to the postgres table `cards` using the `card_id` and `card_holder_id` above
 #### Switching Users
-By default the data being viewed is of userId `` which has over 1000 transactions and authorizations.
+By default the data being viewed is of userId `332787f1-1814-47e1-870e-2b9be86d1533` which has over 1000 transactions and authorizations.
 In order to view different user follow these steps
 1. Navigate to `./ui/react-dashboard/src/index.tsx`
-2. Update line 28 to be `'x-hasura-user-id': '<user_id>'`
+2. Update line 28 to be `'x-hasura-user-id': '<new_user_id>'`
 3. Save file and refresh browser (hot reload is on and code is mounted in docker volume, but it won't trigger the apollo cache)

  The database is preseeded with 3 users to test with: